.

 Character Profiles > Paul Robinson Stefan Dennis

-Paul Robinson 1985-1992, 1993, 2004-
+Paul Stewart Robinson 1985-1992, 1993, 2004-

-Lived: 22, 26, 30 Ramsay Street
+Lived: 22, 26, 30 Ramsay Street, Karl's apartment

 Parents: Jim and Anne Robinson

-Marital Status: Terry Inglis (1985-1986; divorced), Gail Lewis (1987-1989; divorced), Christina Alessi (1991-?; divorced), Lyn Scully (2006; annulled)
+Marital Status: Terry Inglis (1985-1986; divorced), Gail Lewis (1987-1989; divorced), Christina Alessi (1991-?; divorced), Lyn Scully (2006; annulled), Rebecca Napier (2009-2011; divorced), Terese Willis (2019-; separated)

-Siblings: Julie, Glen, Scott and Lucy
+Siblings: Julie, Scott, Glen, Jill and Lucy

 The eldest son of Jim and Anne Robinson, Paul Robinson was born in Erinsborough in 1963.
 Paul started out in life a quiet academic and was destined to follow his father into the family engineering firm.
 However, he shocked his father when he dropped out of university half way through his engineering degree to become an airline steward.
 It was here Paul met and fell in love with his supervisor, Gail Lewis.
 The relationship never fully developed and after Paul quit the airline, he proposed to plumber's assistant Terry Inglis after a whirlwind romance.
 They married at a ceremony held at Paul's family home, No. 26 Ramsay Street.
-Jim gave the couple No. 30, two doors down, as a wedding present.
+Jim rented No. 30, two doors down, as a wedding present to the couple.
 But domestic bliss wasn't to last - it turned out that Terry had a criminal past and had murdered her ex.
 After Paul realised Terry had murdered, he confronted her about his suspicions, and she shot him in the shoulder, before doing a runner.
 However, the police had closed in on her just as she was about to flee and Terry was arrested, before committing suicide in jail some time later.

 Paul's experiences with Terry left him bitter and hard headed - just the qualities that led to his aunt Rosemary Daniels appointing him manager of the Australian end of her company, The Daniels Corporation.
 Here, Paul found his niche in life - the world of corporate takeovers, lucrative business deals and the financial rewards of running a world-renowned hotel complex.
 He quickly built up The Daniels Corporation and employed Zoe Davis as his secretary but when she began a relationship with his father - 20 years Zoe's senior - Paul took a dislike to her and made her life at work hell for a while.
 As it turned out, Paul was actually in love with Zoe.
 But even though she had finished with Jim, Paul never got the chance to tell Zoe how he felt as she left Erinsborough with an old flame.